 As a parent, you do everything that you can to protect your child’s health and future.
 As you work with your child’s doctor to help him recover from the physical injuries caused by the pedestrian or bicycle accident, we also encourage you to consult with an experienced personal injury lawyer who can help protect your child’s future.

 Our Iowa personal injury lawyers will investigate what happened to your child, will identify the responsible parties, and will fight hard for your child’s fair recovery.
 If we take your child’s case, then you can be confident that all of your child’s rights will be protected.
 Please contact us today for a free, confidential, no-obligation consultation to learn more.
-You can reach us anytime via this website, by phone or by text.
+You can reach us anytime via this website, by phone at 800.800.5678 or by text.